 Homeowners and renters may get robocalls telling them that their flood premiums are past due

 Be alert for scams that will follow Hurricane Florence!
 Anyone impacted by Hurricane Florence may be a target of scammers who will try to claim that your insurance premiums, including flood insurance premiums, are past due.
 Don't fall for it.

 Past due claims?

 According to the Federal Emergency Management Agency (FEMA), homeowners and renters have received fraudulent robocalls after past hurricanes telling them that their flood premiums are past due.
 It's an easy way for scammers to get quick money from consumers who have suffered losses.

 Instead, contact your insurance agent.
 The agent who handles your homeowners or renters insurance policy could be the same agent who handles your flood insurance policy.
 If your agent can't help you, contact your insurance company.
 If you have a policy with the National Flood Insurance Program (NFIP Direct), call 1-800-638-6620.

 Report suspected scams

-If you suspect that you've been the target of this or a similar scam, call the FEMA Disaster Fraud Hotline toll free at (866) 720-5721—and also report it to the FTC.
+If you suspect that you've been the target of this or a similar scam, call the FEMA Disaster Fraud Hotline toll free at (866) 720-5721 and also report it to the Federal Trade Commission (FTC).
 Your reports help the FTC and other law enforcement agencies bring scam artists to justice and put an end to unfair and misleading business practices.